By identifying the patients for whom the model predicts a significant progression the

 maximal.

-body in the plane of maximal deformation (3D plane) and mean maximal 3D wedging of the
+vertebral body in the plane of maximal deformation (3D plane) and mean maximal 3D

-two apical intervertebral disks.
-Maximal 3D wedging represents the wedging measured in
+wedging of the two apical intervertebral disks.
+Maximal 3D wedging represents the

 4. Axial intervertebral rotation of the apex, upper and lower junctional level and

-curve levels and thoracolumbar junction (T12-L1) in the axial plane according to the
+lower curve levels and thoracolumbar junction (T12-L1) in the axial plane according

 5. Torsion: Mean of the sum of intervertebral axial rotation (measured according to the